Achilles Injury Compensation Claim

 - Irritation of the heel

 - Pain within the calf muscle

 - Bruising and swelling around the ankles

 - Limited motion of movement with the foot

-The most common injury is caused by individuals who have not put strain upon the muscles and tendons of the foot.
+The most common injury is caused by individuals who have not put a strain upon the muscles and tendons of the foot.
 The injury is caused when that person over exerts themselves and the weakness of the tendon and muscles, in turn, get damaged.
 Elderly individuals are at a higher risk of such damage.
-Additionally, individuals which have a history of foot and leg sprains, tears, and injury are at higher risk.
+Additionally, individuals who have a history of foot and leg sprains, tears, and injury are at higher risk.

 Compensation claims are based upon establishing the negligence of a third party for the injury.
 That being stated:

 If you or your dependent has received an injury due to a coach or personal trainer “pushing” you beyond realistic goals and physical limits which has resulted in injury to the Achilles tendon, you may have grounds for a claim.